This is an edited extract from the forthcoming book Through the Darkness: A Life in Zimbabwe, by Judith Garfield Todd.

 The Bulawayo Chronicle reported on Saturday February 12 1983 that Sydney Sekeremayi, Minister of State (Defence) in the Prime Minister’s Office, had said that 5 Brigade was going to operate in Matabeleland for a long time.
 The headline was “Five Brigade here to stay”.

-Not all readers could have comprehended the report, but rumours had been mounting about the commission of terrible deeds by armed forces in different parts of the country, particularly Matabeleland—rumours like ghastly nightmares from which you struggle, but don’t quite manage to awake.
+Not all readers could have comprehended the report, but rumours had been mounting about the commission of terrible deeds by armed forces in different parts of the country, particularly Matabeleland — rumours like ghastly nightmares from which you struggle, but don’t quite manage to awake.

 Then Henry Karlen, the Catholic Bishop of Matabeleland, telephoned my father to inform him that the state was perpetrating atrocities.
+People were being terrorised, starved and butchered and their property destroyed.

 Bishop Karlen said he had tried without success to make an appointment with the prime minister to tell him what was happening and to get him to stop.